-This black and white cursive written and typed paper consists of an interview which was mailed to Robert Jackson, then returned, discussing his time in LBJ, the riot, and the treatment of the prisoners by guards.
+This black and white cursive written and typed ten page document consists of an interview which was mailed to Robert Jackson, then returned, discussing his time in Long Binh Jail in Vietnam, the riot, and the treatment of the prisoners by guards.
 The cursive pages are transcribed.
 A handwritten map of the layout of the prison is included.

 printed text on paper

-Transcriptions, Interview collection, Military prisons, Long Binh Jail (Vietnam (Republic)), Prisoners, Inmates of institutions, Courts-martial and courts of inquiry, Huntsville (Tex.)
+Transcriptions, Interview collection, Military prisons, Long Binh Jail (Vietnam (Republic)), Prisoners, Inmates of institutions, Courts-martial and courts of inquiry, Huntsville (Tex.), Maps

 © Forsyth Library Special Collections, Fort Hays State University

 Digitized by Forsyth Digital Collections

 "Interview with Robert Jackson" (1990).
 Currey Document Archive.
 21.